mblumtritt/deprecations/README.md

 There are 3 pre-defined behaviors:

-- `:raise` will raise an `DeprecationException` when a deprecated method is called
+- `:raise` will raise an `Deprecations::Exception` when a deprecated method is called
 - `:silence` will do nothing (ignore the deprecation)
 - `:warn` will print a warning (default behavior)
+- `:deprecated` will print a warning when Ruby's warning category 'deprecated' is enabled

 Besides this you can implement your own: